Hiring Developers for a Startup: Actionable Tips

 What Can Motivate Developers or Other Specialists to Work at a Startup?

 Let's line out the reasons why working in-house at a startup can be tempting for developers or other important company roles when there might be more "stable" and "benefit-loaded" job alternatives at established enterprises.
-What can outweigh and compensate for the lack of commonly offered sweeteners, higher salaries, or brand recognition?
+What can outweigh and compensate for the lack of commonly offered sweeteners, higher salaries, brand recognition, or the spooky overall startup failure rate?

 Of course, if a project is innovative and interesting, this can attract talent who is intrigued by the opportunity to take part in creating something truly unique.

-• For less experienced specialists, working at a startup is a way to obtain skills and get career growth opportunities (since startups usually evolve at a fast rate).
+For less experienced specialists, working at a startup is a way to obtain skills, build their resume, and get career growth opportunities (since startups usually evolve at a fast rate).

-• Whereas specialists with profound experience can be moved by the possibility of equity, which is a popular startup term.
+Whereas specialists with profound experience can be moved by the possibility of equity, which is a popular startup term.
 Holding a share is solid motivation to participate in delivering something worthwhile.
 This way, as the startup grows, its shares may grow in value too, bringing employees back significant profit.
-According to a recent report, companies with a valuation on of $1 million USD and up set aside from 12.9% to 19.6% of equity for their employees.
+According to a recent report, if the company or startup valuation is $1 million USD and up, it sets aside from 12.9% to 19.6% of startup equity for their employees.

 Nonetheless, before getting entangled in the employment processes, a startup should figure out whether it needs developers or not and which collaboration path to follow if it does.